-- fundraising activities that will be used to make awards to a third party
+- Grants which will be used to make awards to a third party

 How to apply

 Please read the general guidance notes before applying.

 Please note that generally you may only make one grant application per round and only be in receipt of one grant at a time.
 Please contact the Grants Team if you would like to discuss applying for an additional grant.

 In most cases, you do not need to specify which of our funds you want to apply for.
 Make an application on our general application form online and we will put your application to the funder we think is most likely to fund you.
 A sample application form is available here so you can see the information we need.
 If you are unable to apply online, please call our Grants Team on 01273 409440 or email our Grants Team for a copy of the application form.

 Using our online application form